daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 <br>

 The following instructions document a step-by-step guide to setting up a virtual “Econometrics Lab” hosted entirely in the cloud.
-Ultimately, students will be able to connect to the Lab with a username and password and have access to the distribution Anaconda for use of JupyterLab and Jupyter Notebooks with Python, R, and Stata kernels.
+Ultimately, students will be able to connect to the lab via a web browser with a username and password and have access to JupyterLab and Jupyter Notebooks with Python, R, and Stata kernels.
-A Professor would be able to post any form of assignment for their students to be completed on the instance using the tools provided.
 A group video chat service provider such as MS teams or Google hangout can be used alongside for synchronous instruction.

-The following instructions are guidelines used to successfully set up the service documented above, although they can be modified for any particular teaching style or need.

-The guide below corresponds to Workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists” which may be referred to for further details.
+The guide below corresponds to Workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.

 ## Prerequisites